threenine/rea-intelligence/static/posts/global-economic-reset.md

 * Supply chain and Market disruption
 * Financial impact on firms and financial markets.

-The truth is, Covid-19 has completely revealed the true fragility of the Global Economic system, providing definitive proof that it is a completely imaginary system, as presented in Yuval Noah Harari's book, [Sapiens: A Brief History of Humankind](https://amzn.to/39t6ZJw).
+The truth is, Covid-19 has completely revealed the true fragility of the Global Economic system, providing definitive proof that Money and Economics are completely imaginary systems, as presented in Yuval Noah Harari's book, [Sapiens: A Brief History of Humankind](https://amzn.to/39t6ZJw).

 > There are no gods, no nations, no money and no human rights, except in our collective imagination.
 >
 > [Yuval Noah Harari, Sapiens: A Brief History of Humankind](https://amzn.to/39t6ZJw)

+During the initial onset of the virus, there was more concern of what affect the virus would have on the Global Economy than it would on Human lives.